A collaborative approach to Lean

 How it works: Commit to Training, Improvement Workshops, and SupportA company engages three people each year.
 The first year, this typically is the company owner/manager plus two others.
 These three become trained in Lean principles and “volunteer” to serve with improvement events at different facilities throughout the year.

 Training.
-Five full class days, over the course of the year, cover the complete package of Lean fundamentals and tools, industry-specific application, assignments with report-outs, and best practices specific to the industry.
+Three full class days, near the start of the year, cover Lean fundamentals and tools, application, assignments with report-outs, and best practices specific to the industry.
 Any participating company can host a training session and benefit from the expertise and “outsider perspective” during the tour.
 Hosting companies must provide a training room and lunch for up to 21 people, plus tours to possible improvement areas in the business.
+Consortium members also benefit from deep discounts — normally 50% — on additional seminars, workshops, and lighthouse tours throughout the year.

 Improvement Workshop.
-Hosting companies receive an on-site improvement event in their company, with help from other consortium members.
+Hosting companies receive on-site improvement events in their businesses, with help from other consortium members.
 These “kaizen events” involve direct, hands-on changes at the hosting company with a facilitator and trusted peer practitioners from other companies.
 The team makes rapid changes the day of the activity in order to immediately gain improvements and reinforce learning.

 - Team members learn standard work for kaizen — a proven effective method for developing leaders and engaging people at all levels of an organization in change.